aseradyn/flagon-with-a-dragon/personal/content/simple-php-router.md

 Extending the Concept
 ---------------------

-I like this approach because the routes file is very fast and easy to update, I avoid a ton of boilerplate code, and I can pretty easily extend it to handle other types of files, like file downloads.
+I like this approach because the routes file is very fast and easy to update, I avoid a ton of boilerplate code, and I can pretty easily extend it to handle other types of files.

 For example, if I wanted to hand out links to a .zip file, I could add a third array, like: